How can you help your child understand and appreciate differences?

 - Ask questions to find out more — learn about your child’s perspective by saying, “Tell me more about that,” or “What makes you say/ask that?”

 - Provide accurate information and create a teachable moment instead of making your child feel like they said something wrong.
+Avoid shaming your child (or forcing an apology.)

 - Share simple facts instead of complex answers and use examples, such as, “We all have different skin colors.
 Look, yours is different from Samantha’s,” and “Yes, Josh has two mommies because we all have different families — he has one cousin, but you have five.”

-- Build empathy by asking things like, “I wonder how that makes your friend feel.”
+- Build empathy by asking things like, “I wonder how that makes your friend feel?”

 It’s never too early to talk to your child about race, and it’s important to encourage natural conversation and curiosity.
 Look for everyday opportunities to open up the dialogue.
-And as you start having these conversations, remember that you don’t have to tackle all issues at once.
+As you start having these conversations, remember that you don’t have to tackle all issues at once.
 You don’t have to have all the answers — and that’s okay.
 Use these opportunities to explore and learn along with your child.